 Unfortunately, it’s a little bit more complex than that, and there is no obvious answer.
 The most suitable option will be determined by your own personal circumstances in which a number of factors are taken into consideration.

 At the end of the day, it all boils down to what option will save you the most pennies.

 In this article, we will explore the two car leasing options in depth.
 We’ll also identify the pros and cons of both alternatives which will hopefully aid your decision-making process.
-If you are self-employed, please see our self-employed car lease post.
+If you are self-employed, please see our self-employed car lease post too.

 Leasing through a Limited Company

 There’s no getting away from it.
 If you’re an employee that uses a company car for private use, it’s a legal requirement from HMRC that you pay benefit in kind tax for the benefit you are receiving through the car.

 The BIK rates you have to pay depends on the following:

 - Your vehicle's CO2 emissions.

 - The P11D value of your vehicle (the list price of the car).